DISIC/eleventy-plugin-toc/README.md

   wrapper: 'nav',           // element to put around the root `ol`/`ul`
   wrapperClass: 'toc',      // class for the element around the root `ol`/`ul`
-  ul: false,                // if to use `ul` instead of `ol`
+  ul: false,                // if to use `ul` instead of `ol` }
-  flat: false,              // if subheadings should appear as child of parent or as a sibling }
 ```